 This allows for audit and conditional processing.
 In the clearest example, you can pass the %UserName% to a stored procedure that could lookup the current user access before processing.

-For Row Security, the recommendation is to create a Profile Table and lookup the user access depending upon some direct user attributes or from a related group membership table.
+One recommendation is to create a Profile Table and lookup the user access based on some direct user attributes or from a related group membership table.

 - Check the direct attribute [IsAdmin] on the table [UserProfile]: